juev/awesome-stars/README.md

 - [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – Markdown as a platform
 - [teaxyz/cli](https://github.com/teaxyz/cli) – the next-generation, cross‐platform package manager
 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.
-- [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆
+- [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Open-source tool to enforce privacy & security best-practices on Windows, macOS and Linux, because privacy is sexy 🍑🍆
 - [outline/outline](https://github.com/outline/outline) – The fastest knowledge base for growing teams.
 Beautiful, realtime collaborative, feature packed, and markdown compatible.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) – Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [tjhorner/archivebox-exporter](https://github.com/tjhorner/archivebox-exporter) – Automatically or manually send pages from your browser to your ArchiveBox for archival.